Life Cycle Assessment (LCA) – Complete Beginner’s Guide

 Raw Material Extraction

 Based on the stages you’re interested in or have data available on, you can choose to leave in or take out phases.
 There are usually 4 product life cycle models you can choose for your LCA.

 When you analyze a product’s impact along the 5 product lifecycle steps – this is called cradle-to-grave.
-Cradle being the inception of the product with the sourcing of the raw materials, grave being the disposal of the product.
+The cradle is the inception of the product with the sourcing of the raw materials, the grave being the disposal of the product.
 Transportation is mentioned as step 3, but can, in reality, occur in between all steps.

 Cradle-to-cradle is a concept often referred to within the Circular Economy.
 It is a variation of cradle-to-grave, exchanging the waste stage with a recycling process that makes it reusable for another product, essentially “closing the loop”.
 This is why it is also referred to as closed-loop recycling.